Most campaign pain is asset pain.

 Hundreds of digital assets across markets

-Global campaign with heavy display output.
+I took over a global campaign with heavy display output.
 Asset volume ran into the hundreds across formats and variants.

 I built a matrix showing every asset, format, and market.
 I set strict version rules and locked the approval path so decisions couldn’t reopen after sign-off.